osic/ref-impl/documents/osic-deploy.rst

       .. note::

          This process may differ depending on the version of Safari running on your local machine.
-Safari 10 users hold the ``option`` key when changing the default settings.
+Safari 10 users must hold the ``option`` key when changing the default settings.

    #.
 Select ``Remote Console`` from the left panel in the GUI.